John-Otago/PhD-Plus/README.md

 - **Do Hard Things: Why We Get Resilience Wrong and the Surprising Science of Real Toughness** (S Magness, 2022, HarperOne) || *Exceptional.
 Read the whole thing.
 See also Section 7.4 below.*

-- **The Happiness Trap: How to Stop Struggling and Start Living, 2nd ed.** (R Harris, 2022, Shambhala Publications) || *There’s also a concise, comic-book version called **The Happiness Trap Pocketbook: An Illustrated Guide on How to Stop Struggling and Start Living** (US title: **The Illustrated Happiness Trap**), which may be a better starting point before you go through the whole book.*
+- **The Happiness Trap: How to Stop Struggling and Start Living, 2nd ed.** (R Harris, 2022, Shambhala Publications) || *There’s also a concise, comic-book version called **The Happiness Trap Pocketbook: An Illustrated Guide on How to Stop Struggling and Start Living** (US title: **The Illustrated Happiness Trap**), which may be a better starting point before you go through the full version.*

 - **Neurodharma: New Science, Ancient Wisdom, and Seven Practices of the Highest Happiness** (R Hanson, 2020/2021, Harmony) || *Rick Hanson has many books: *Buddha’s Brain*, *Hardwiring Happiness*, *Resilient*, and more.
 There are some repetitions among his books, and I often feel he tries to cover too much, but these books can be helpful. *Neuro Dharma* is my favourite so far (most enlightening).*